SENIOR CLUB WELCOMES YOU

 During the foundation years the club played in the Ringwood Districts Football Association and played on the same oval which is currently used today.
 Back then there were no fences and the ground was literally a paddock.
 The local area was mainly bushland with a spattering of farms, orchards and homesteads surrounding the shops alongside the railway line.
 The mode of transport was steam train, horse & buggy, bicycle or shankes’ pony.
-As the local area grew in numbers so to did the strength of the club.
-In 1922 the club won its first premiership with the Seniors, a momentous occasion in the area, up there with the electrification of the railway line that same year.
+As the local area grew in numbers so too did the strength of the club.
+In 1910 the club won its first premiership with the Seniors, a momentous occasion in the area, up there with the electrification of the railway line that same year.
 The club jumper at the time was black with a red hoop.

 PICTORIAL HISTORY BELOW